Hvar island is set just off the Dalmatian coast of Croatia in the Adriatic Sea.

 And you can combine any visit with culture, history and sightseeing because there are several historic and beautiful towns to visit.

-This long, thin island features beautiful rolling hills, vineyards, olive groves and pine clad hillsides that rival anywhere in southern Turkey or Italy.
+This long, thin island features beautiful rolling hills, vineyards, olive groves and pine-clad hillsides that rival anywhere in southern Turkey or Italy.

 Large selection of Hotels

-The two main places to stay are Hvar Town, and Stari Grad, and in the former there are around 130 properties.
+The two main places to stay are Hvar Town and Stari Grad, and in the former, there are around 130 properties.

-Traditionally the hotels have been a little more basic and affordable on Hvar than on the mainland, but this is changing now as the island becomes more popular.
+Traditionally, hotels have been a little more basic and affordable on Hvar than on the mainland, but this is changing now as the island becomes more popular.

 There are also some cheaper alternatives and apartments to choose from.
-So there should be something for any budget.
-An overview here >>

 Stari Grad has far fewer places to stay but could make a nice, quieter alternative to Hvar Town.
-There are less than 30 places of accommodations, and this includes two 4 star establishments, and nineteen 3 star.

-The majority of places in Stari Grad, and a large number in Hvar Town, are actually self catering apartments rather than full service hotels.
+The majority of places in Stari Grad, and a large number in Hvar Town, are actually self-catering apartments rather than full-service hotels.

 Stari Grad

-Set on the northern side of the island of Hvar, opposite to Hvar Town, Stari Grad is the other major tourist destination on the island.
+Set on the northern side of the island of Hvar, opposite Hvar Town, Stari Grad is the other major tourist destination on the island.

-It was settled by Greeks who came here from the island of Paros in 384BC.
-Later the Romans inhabited the ancient town, and later still the Slav people.
+It was settled by Greeks who came here from the island of Paros in 384 BC.

 Stari Grad Plain